-Statement No. 87, Leases, issued in June 2017, will be effective for the City for the year ending December 31, 2022.
-This Statement will increase the usefulness of government financial statements by requiring recognition of certain lease liabilities that currently are not reported.
-It will enhance comparability of financial statements among governments by requiring lessees and lessors to report leases under a single model.
-This Statement also will enhance the decision-usefulness of the information provided to financial statement users by requiring notes to financial statements related to the timing, significance, and purpose of a government's leasing arrangement.
+Statement No. 87, Leases: This Statement increases the usefulness of government financial statements by requiring recognition of certain lease liabilities that currently are not reported.
+It enhances comparability of financial statements among governments by requiring lessees and lessors to report leases under a single model.
+This Statement also enhances the decision-usefulness of the information provided to financial statement users by requiring notes to financial statements related to the timing, significance, and purpose of a government's leasing arrangement.
+Management determined the City has no leases meeting the criteria for recognition of Statement 87.

-Statement No. 91, Conduit Debt Obligation, issued May, 2019, will be effective for the City for the year ending December 31, 2022.
-This statement will provide a single method for government issuers to report a conduit debt obligations and related commitments to enhance comparability and consistence of conduit debt obligation reporting and reporting of related transactions and other events by issuer.
+Statement No. 91, Conduit Debt Obligation: This statement provides a single method for government issuers to report a conduit debt obligations and related commitments to enhance comparability and consistence of conduit debt obligation reporting and reporting of related transactions and other events by issuer.
+Management determined the City has no conduit debt obligations.

-GASB Statement No. 92, Omnibus 2020, is effective for the City for the year ending December 31, 2022.
-The objectives of this statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
+GASB Statement No. 92, Omnibus 2020: The objectives of this statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
+This statement has limited effect on the financial statements.

-GASB Statement No. 93, Replacement of Interbank Offered Rates, is effective for the City for the year ending December 31, 2022.
-The objective of this statement is to address accounting and financial reporting implications that result from the replacement of an IBOR, most noticeably LIBOR (London Interbank Offered Rate).
+GASB Statement No. 93, Replacement of Interbank Offered Rates: The objective of this statement is to address accounting and financial reporting implications that result from the replacement of an IBOR, most noticeably LIBOR (London Interbank Offered Rate).
+Management determined this statement had no effect on the financial statements.